tunde1984/alx-low_level_programming/0x0D-preprocessor/README.md

-this is readme file about preprocessor
+This is readme file about C preprocessor